 Watch Out For Foods That Claim To Be “Low Fat” or “Fat-Free”

-When food manufacturers take out fat, they often replace it with carbohydrates from sugar, refined grains, or starch.
-Our bodies digest these refined carbohydrates and starches very quickly, causing blood sugar and insulin levels to spike and then dip, which in turn leads to hunger, overeating, and weight gain.
+When food manufacturers remove fat, they often replace it with carbohydrates from sugar, refined grains, or starch.
+Our bodies digest these refined carbohydrates and starches very quickly, causing blood sugar and insulin levels to spike and then dip, which leads to hunger, overeating, and weight gain.

 So we stay away from those foods that are low fat or fat-free because usually what they replace it with tends to be just as bad if not worse for you.
 Be sure to check labels!